 Pool Flat and Audley Weir, near the northern park entrance.
 Wattamolla Creek Dam, a 700 metre

 walk to the north, is also suitable for swimming.

 Before you head out, make sure to read the

 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this site, the managing authority advises

 on site that there is no lifesaving service, children need to be supervised, there can be unexpected large

 waves and strong currents, shallow water, sudden drop offs and slippery rocks.
 The managing authority urges